-Canadian comedian shares his journey from worried dad to man with a plan to make manageable lifestyle changes.
+Canadian comedian shares his journey from a worried dad to a man with a plan, who made simple lifestyle changes to be healthier.

-About a year ago, following the birth of his second child, Toby began to worry about his health (or lack thereof).
-Then he was informed about a partnership between Telus Corp. and the Canadian Men’s Health Foundation — the organisation behind the blog you’re reading — to produce a men’s health documentary.
-Toby’s goal of learning how to be healthier and lose weight turned out to be a perfect fit for the video at the top of this page, while his hilarious credentials speak for themselves.
+Following the birth of his second child, Toby began to worry about his health (or lack thereof).
+Then he was informed about a partnership between Telus Corp. and the Canadian Men’s Health Foundation — the organization behind the blog you’re reading — to produce a men’s health documentary.
+Toby’s goal of learning simple ways to be healthier and lose weight turned out to be a perfect fit for the video at the top of this page, while his hilarious credentials speak for themselves.

 Step 2: See your doctor

 Next, Toby meets with Dr. Robert Menzies, a Vancouver-based family doctor.
 As part of the appointment, Toby had already undergone a battery of standard medical tests and is clearly relieved when Dr. Menzies gives him the all-clear.
 “It’s freeing when you have all this information that you need to know,” Toby says.
 “I’m not saying I don’t have to worry about my health, but I’m now not worried that my liver is about to fail.
 I’m not worried I’m about to develop Type 2 Diabetes by next week.”

 However, Dr. Menzies does have some important suggestions.
 “We try to encourage people to drink no more than two drinks a day as an adult male,” he says.
 Toby chuckles in response, but the message is clear: Less alcohol, even a little bit less each day, can have big health benefits.

 Losing a few pounds would also improve Toby’s health, the GP says, adding that “the main thing is that you stay fit and active and watch what you eat.
 If you do that, usually, you’ll find that the pounds do come off.
 It’s not about making a huge change; it’s about making a bunch of little changes here and there.”